sloppylopez/elephantseed/templates/README.md

 Fear not, here you can see how to overcome the problem, unfortunately the seed can't do that for you: https://github.com/jspm/jspm-cli/blob/master/docs/registries.md

-4. When eslint finds an error you may see an error coming from npm, this ir normal, just fix the linting error and you won't see it anymore
+* When eslint finds an error you may see an error message coming from npm, this is normal, just fix the linting error and you won't see it anymore

 ## Contributing